 Peasant Wars and Wars of Religion

 The Catholic Church did not want to accept the loss of power associated with the split of the Protestants.
 She found support from Catholic princes, including the Emperor Charles V, who wanted to preserve the religious unity of the empire - if necessary with violence.
 This inevitably led to armed conflicts.

 The Peasant Wars (1523-1526)

 The peasant wars were the first socio-religious dawn of the Reformation in Germany.
-We have already reported on the legitimate concerns of the common people and the brutal suppression of the revolts. ("When the authorities say. two and five are eight, you have to believe it", Under" Strange Stories ").
+We have already reported on the legitimate concerns of the common people and the brutal suppression of the revolts. ("If the authorities say two and five are eight, you have to believe it", Under" Strange Stories ").

 Wars of Religion:

 Wars of religion and belief in the narrower sense are only a phenomenon of modern times.
 They always referred to major intra-Christian conflicts in early modern Europe.
 Nobody called the clashes with the "infidels" of the Ottoman Empire a religious war.
 (5, p.
 4).

 The Schmalkaldic War (1546-1547)

 Emperor Charles V wanted to enforce the religious unity of the empire.
 This led to a war between the Catholic parts of the empire and the Protestant parts Schmalkaldic League.
 This war, without major battles, ended unfortunate for the Protestant movement.
 But the victory of the imperial troops was not enough to eliminate Protestantism and restore the unity of the church.
 The religious divisions and discontent in the German Empire continued, and the emperor's power and reputation suffered.